kerkelae/disimpy/docs/source/installation.rst

 ###############

-To confirm that the installation and CUDA configuration works, you should run the automated tests by executing the following in Python interpreter:
+To confirm that the installation and CUDA configuration works, you should run the automated tests by executing the following in the Python interpreter:

 .. code-block:: python